 “I used to buy monthly fees to help with the cost of you guys doing business . … I miss being about to view tv shows on you service .
 My most favorite was True blood and battle star Gallactica .
 I would be happy to continue to pay for the service ,but some thing would needs to change.
 I don’t mind your services be bogged down from time to time.
 I don’t mind paying, but i need to get something for the service i pay for.”
 (Indictment par.
 69.oooo, p.
 49)

-Wait -- what the what!?
-This guy was complaining about not being able to watch BSG and True Blood on MegaUpload when he wanted to because he wasn't getting what he was paying for!?
-And this guy wasn't alone; premium access accounts are part of how MegaUpload made money.
+So… This “customer” was complaining about not being able to watch BSG and True Blood on MegaUpload when he wanted to because he wasn’t getting what he was paying for!?
+And this guy wasn’t alone; premium access accounts are part of how MegaUpload made money.

 My first instinct is to think this guy is simply nuts.
 If he’s going somewhere illegal, why pay at all?
 On further reflection, I still think he’s a little nutty for complaining to MegaUpload for not being able to illegally watch shows, but perhaps there is a lesson about price points in this “customer.”
 To watch these shows when they’re released, monthly cable service would cost around $80-100.
 On iTunes, to buy all four seasons of Battlestar Galactica in HD will run you $212.96 (or you can watch it streaming on Netflix), and each season of True Blood is $47.